2009–10 Newcastle United F.C. season

-The 2009–10 season was the first time Newcastle United Football Club had played in the Championship following relegation after 16 consecutive years in the Premier League.
-In the 2009–10 season, they won promotion back to the top division after finishing in first place in the 2009–10 Championship.
+The 2009–10 season was the first time Newcastle United had played in the Championship following relegation after 16 consecutive years in the Premier League.
+In this season, they won promotion back to the top division after winning the Championship.

-Following the club's relegation, the team's pre-season had been dominated by uncertainty over manager, owner and the players.
+Following the club's relegation in the previous season, the team's pre-season had been dominated by uncertainty over manager, owner and the players.
 By the time the season began, caretaker manager Chris Hughton was put in charge, and his position was made permanent in October.
 Despite a blip in October, the club spent almost all of its season in the top three in the division and some blistering home results saw Newcastle automatically promoted by Easter.
 They confirmed their promotion as winners of the entire division two weeks later, with the club registering 102 points.

 Season summary

 The club spent the majority of the pre-season searching for a new owner, and by the start of the season, no successful attempt was made to sell the club, and no players signings were made.
 Obafemi Martins, Sébastien Bassong, Habib Beye, David Edgar, Damien Duff, Michael Owen, Peter Løvenkrands and Mark Viduka all departed the club.

 Alan Shearer announced he was unsure whether he would be continuing as manager due to lack of contact from the club.